-The other signals of Channel A plus the signals of channels B, C, D, and E pass through BRU without any alternations.
+TileLink uses a pair of ready and valid signals on each channel for handshaking.
+A beat1 flows in the direction of the channel when both ready and valid signals are high on the rising edge of the clock.
+Figure 6 shows the logic used to throttle Channel A. When throttle_i is high, the Channel A corresponding to core i is throttled.
+The other signals of Channel A plus the signals of channels B, C, D, and E pass through the BRU without any alternations.
 We show how the rest of the BRU logic drives throttle_i to implement the desired behavior in the following.

 Fig. 6.
-The logic which controls the flow of messages on Channel A. Boundaries of BRU are denoted with dashed lines.
+The logic which controls the flow of messages on Channel A. Boundaries BRU are denoted with dashed lines.

-Algorithm 1 shows the high-level pseudo-code of BRU, which is evaluated at the rising edges of the clock.
+Algorithm 1 shows the high-level pseudo-code of BRU, which is performed at rising edges of the clock.
 In this algorithm n, memBase, and A(i) are the number of cores, the base address of the main memory, and the handle for Channel A corresponding to core i, respectively.
 The other parameters represent the registers defined in Section III.
-In essence, the algorithm performs two main tasks: (1) global period management (line 1-6) and (2) per-domain memory access counters and throttling signal management (line 7-18).